-Before you even think about moving an object, plan how you are going to do it.
-Here are a few tips to keep you healthy and able throughout your move.
+Before you commit to actually moving an object, visualize a plan in your mind for how you are going to do it.
+Here are a few variables to keep in mind before you begin moving.

 - How heavy is it?

 It seems obvious, but you can easily forget how heavy something is and put too much strain on your body to keep a stable hold of it.
 Complete a quick trial run of slightly lifting or moving the object before doing it for a longer time and distance.

 - What path are you going to take to move it?

 When you’re holding a 40-pound nightstand, the time to rationally and methodically think of a plan has passed.
 Make sure to plan out the path that you are going to take before you lift the object to make your journey much smoother.

 - Where are you going to hold it?